Information and Resources

 If you are worried about the impact of coronavirus on your money, accessing essential items or accessing the support you need, you can call Haringey’s Connected Communities line on 020 8489 4431.
 This line is open Monday to Friday 9.30am to 4.30pm.
 For more information, and other ways of getting in touch, visit the Connected Communities page.

-The Government has published guidance for parents and carers about the closure of schools and other educational settings.
+The Government has published guidance for parents and carers about the return to schools, nurseries and other educational settings.

 Free school meals